PDLT-University-of-York/test-split-site/docs/ultra/announcements.md

 * **Email**

     In the email, embedded content appears as **links**.
 Students can select the links to view the announcement.
+What emails are sent and when can vary, see the "What Email Notifications..." section further down the page for details.

     ![View announcement link in email](images/announcement-email-link.png "Email announcement")

+### **What Email Notifications Do Announcements Generate?**
+The Announcement tool on Ultra VLE sites can email out the announcement in several different ways to different users, depending on a number of factors.
+See [our summary guidance on Announcements Emails](https://docs.google.com/document/d/1FAmb1tOh7zPL930c7f3_kWBYCCtXXIqTpKx4e3K57KA/edit?usp=sharing) for details, and key recommendations/ tips for tasks such as:

+* sending urgent announcements that all enrolled users must receive as soon as possible.
+* sending out future-scheduled announcements.